jasb3110/COVIDPERU/index.md

 dev.off()
 ############################################################################################################################################################
 ```
-It show that exploratory plot of dataset. first view it seems to be clean and sort that you can looking down eigth pictures.
-Sorry, there are many spanish labels in plot.
+It show that exploratory plot of SINADEF´s dataset. first view it seems to be clean and sort that you can looking down eigth pictures.

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/439ae71be1a16eefe1662a2ae45b18a5916d3de8/exploratory.plot.png?raw=true)

-Next, it is getting to clean and sort of COVID´s death data.
+Next, it is getting to clean and sort of SINADEF´s data.
+I try to delete non-natural death signal.
+My assumption is excess of death during 2020 to 2022, due to COVID-19 spreading.
+Also, I ploted numbers of men, women and people to evidence some patterns.
 Bellow I attached lines scripts.

 ```markdown
 ############################################################################################################################################################